LyCrash/SQLSeuth/README.md

 2. **Chain or Agent**: The input is passed to either a chain or an agent.
    - **Chain**: Sequentially processes the input through predefined steps (e.g., syntax check, semantic analysis, correction suggestion).
    - **Agent**: Dynamically decides the steps to take based on the ReAct framework.
 3. **Validation and Error Detection**: The system checks the query for lexical, syntax, semantic, referential integrity, and logical errors.
+The lexical and syntax analysis is done by the pre-trained model (OpenAI's LLM) as it already knows the grammar of SQL Language and fed with many query examples over the internet, while in the other hand, other types of errors are detected by our customised agent that knows in depth our input database schema and some samples (context).
-4. **Error Correction**: The system suggests corrections for any detected errors.
+4. **Error Correction**: By knowing the right problem or errors, the system can suggest corrections for any detected errors.
 5. **Output**: The corrected query and an error report is returned to the user.

 ## Repository Structure